gelinasj/sodoku-solver/README.md

 1. Clone the repository
 2. Updat the `UnsolvedGame.txt` file with your unsolved game
-  * Note: Empty spaces must be represented by '_'
+    * Note: Empty spaces must be represented by the '\_' character
 3. Run `cabal build; cabal run`
     * Note: You may need to download cabal if not yet installed
 4. Check out the solution in the generated `SolvedGame.txt` file

 And there you are, off and away to SudokuStress-less life :)